Oberappellationsgericht der vier Freien Städte: Establishment of the court (1806–1820)

-The legal basis for the cort was Article 12 paragraph 3 of the German Federal Act of 1815 ("The four free cities are entitled to unite among themselves on the establishment of a common supreme court.")
+The legal basis for the court was Article 12 paragraph 3 of the German Federal Act of 1815 ("The four free cities are entitled to unite among themselves on the establishment of a common supreme court.")
 The inclusion of this paragraph in the Federal Act was an exception in favour of the Free Cities, which even together did not have the number of 300,000 "souls" that were in principle a prerequisite for the formation of a supreme court according to Article 12, paragraph 1.
 Because there was initially resistance to the establishment of a higher court, especially in Hamburg and Lübeck, in particular due to the feared loss of power of the senates vis-à-vis an independent judiciary, it took 14 years from the original initiative of Bremen in 1806 to its implementation.

 Workings of the court from 1820 to 1879

 In 1820, the court began its operations.
 The court consisted of a president, normally 6 judges, a secretary and two registrars.
-The court initially initially had 8 and from 1831 six procurators.
+The court initially had 8 and from 1831 six procurators.
 One of these procurators was Friedrich Crome from 1856.

 Under its first president, Georg Arnold Heise – a co-founder of the German Historical School –, who presided over the court from 1820 until his death in Lübeck in 1851, the court gained a high reputation.
 With regard to him, Bernhard Windscheid expressed the view that the two highest honours for a jurist in Germany were to succeed Friedrich Carl von Savigny on his chair in Berlin or to take Heise's place in Lübeck.
 Through Heinrich Thöl in particular, the court had a considerable influence on the development of German commercial law.

 Outside its jurisdiction, it was first chosen by Bavaria and Prussia and later also from time to time by other states as a court of arbitration in disputes between states.
 In addition, the court was responsible for examining aspiring jurists from the four cities.

 The court's second president, Karl Georg von Wächter, was in office for just under a year from 1851 to 1852, until he returned to university.

 Under the third and last president, Johann Friedrich Martin Kierulff, serving from 1852 until the court's dissolution in 1879, the court gained jurisdiction as the first and last instance for cases of high treason and treason against the state in the North German Confederation, but otherwise had to relinquish more and more competencies.